Lightstreamer/lightstreamer_flutter_client/example/README.md

-# lightstreamer_flutter_client_example
+# Lightstreamer Flutter Plugin Example

-Demonstrates how to use the lightstreamer_flutter_client plugin.
+This example demonstrates how to use the `lightstreamer_flutter_client` plugin.

 ## Getting Started